-Fonterra maintains wide milk price forecast for 2019/20, sees risks ahead
+Fonterra plays safe, maintains wide milk price forecast for 2019/20

-Chairman John Monaghan said the board had reviewed the 2019/2020 forecast, as it needs to do under DIRA regulations.

-Fonterra had also maintained the advance rate schedule at $6.75 per kg.
+Chairman John Monaghan said the board had reviewed the 2019/2020 milk price, in line with regulations, and had kept the advance rate at $6.75/kg.

-"It is still early in the season with around 2 per cent of our forecast full season milk volume collected to date, so we are retaining a range of plus or minus 50c per kgMS.
+"It is still early in the season with around 2 per cent our forecast full season milk volume collected to date, so we are retaining a range of plus or minus 50c per kgMS," he said.

-"As the season progresses and we get greater certainty on production and sales, this range will narrow," he said in a statement.
+"As the season progresses and we get greater certainty on production and sales, this range will narrow," Monaghan said in a statement.

+ANZ rural economist Susan Kilsby said the wide range came as no surprise.

+"It is really early in the season and global volatility is heightened this year, relative to what we have seen in previous years, so it's another reason to keep the range that wide," she said.

 Monaghan said the global dairy market remains largely in balance, "but is not without some risk".

-"We are keeping a close eye on international trade tensions and geopolitical risks," he said.
+"We are keeping a close eye on international trade tensions and geopolitical risks," he said in a statement.

-The weakening Chinese currency meant less consumer purchasing power for USD-priced dairy products like Fonterra's.
-There was also continuing volatility in the price of dairy fat.
+The weakening Chinese yuan meant less consumer purchasing power for USD-priced dairy products like Fonterra's.

-On the other side, there had been good demand for whole milk powder.
+There was also continuing volatility in the price of dairy fat but good demand for whole milk powder (WMP).

 "Global milk supply growth is slowing and international WMP production expectations are falling," he said.